GataullinRR/HoloDecoder/README.md

 Conclusions:
 1) 250 epoch is enough for fast evaluation
 2) Even 128-50-25-5 is too large (or the set is too small)

+# ANN Generation 2

+Set size        20000
+Range of errors 0:1

+Lowest error    g2_model3_3
+architecture    200-60-20
+rate            0.006
+loss            0.004
+val_loss        0.069 ( 17.7 )

+smallest NN     g2_model1_1
+architecture    50-15-5
+rate            0.001
+loss            0.036
+val_loss        0.095 ( 24.3 )

+Conclusions:
+1) More than 2000 epoch is not viable for training since after tahat threshold NN is no longer training.
+The higher size of NN the higher the effect
+2) Better training set is required